 Frustrated?
-Whilst we’ve all been doing our best to stay safe during the lockdown, there can be a lot of feelings that can come up during this time.
+Whilst we’ve all been doing our best to stay safe during the Covid-19 lockdown, a lot of feelings that can come up during this time.

-Some of those feelings that I’ve mentioned have been boredom and a lack of control, but frustration is something that is probably the most relatable feeling at the moment.
-So let’s highlight that frustration.
+Some of those feelings lots of us have experienced are boredom and a lack of control, but frustration is something that is probably the most relatable feeling at the moment.
+So, let’s take a look at how we can manage frustration.

 What is frustration?

 Frustration is a symptom of feeling stuck or out of control.
 It’s similar to anxiety in that frustration is trying to motivate you to do something and make a change.
 This is why, when you don’t act on that frustration you can get pretty angry.
 See it as if your mind is trying to help you but you don’t listen to it, then you’re going to act out in another, more negative, way.

 When it comes to coronavirus, a lot of your freedom has been taken away so you can’t do the things that you used to.

 This is why finding the motivation to drive you in other ways is so important.
 There are so many other ways that you can quell that frustration, even if it isn’t starting that business for example.
 Motivate yourself to achieve something (anything) so that you don’t feel stuck and rather with a sense of happiness and validation.

 Even when COVID-19 is less of a barrier, your new drives should still be present.
 This will help gain more control over any frustration that you likely have whilst being at home.
 And not only will this help with control but it will also steer a clearer path for getting back to normal once this has settled.

 Overall this means simply shifting your focus.
 Think outside of the box so that you don’t feel trapped and frustrated inside it.